the-ride-never-ends/claudes_toolbox/README.md

 git clone https://github.com/the-ride-never-ends/lint_a_python_codebase
 git clone https://github.com/the-ride-never-ends/codebase_search
 ```

-Note: Each tool is a standalone CLI utility and can be setup to use their own virtual environments.

 The server will automatically activate the appropriate virtual environment for each tool when called.